johntest811/GrandLink/README.md

 **FOR REACT.JS**
 To run react.js
 - npm start
-- make sure to have installed
+- make sure to have installed Expo Go

+To run in a Virtual environment
+- Download Android studio and go to (Go to 3 dots abovr> > > >)